rpajo/webpack-foundation-boilerplate/README.md

-# webpack-foundation-boilerplate
+# Webpack 5 + Foundation for sites 6 Boilerplate

 ## Description
 This is a boilerplate starter project featuring Webpack 5 bundler and Foundation for sites 6 framework.
 The features include:
+-  [x] Webpack 6
+-  [x] Auto-reload on changes
--  [x] Webpack Development & Production configurations
+-  [x] Development & Production configurations
 -  [x] Babel
 -  [x] Sass
 -  [x] Postcss with Autoprefixer